-- 4.54 No significant effects were identified in relation to this SA objective. - 4.55 The SA resulted in uncertain effects being identified for the majority of allocated residential and employment sites, reflecting the fact that heritage assets exist close to (or in a few cases within) the sites.
+- 4.53 No significant effects were identified in relation to this SA objective. - 4.54 The SA resulted in uncertain effects being identified for the majority of allocated residential and employment sites, reflecting the fact that heritage assets exist close to (or in a few cases within) the sites.
 This was based on GIS mapping which sought to identify designated historic assets up to 1km distance from the sites subject to SA.
 However, the Council's site visits did not identify any potential significant effects on the historic environment in relation to these sites, and therefore they were not recorded in the site assessment forms.
-The Council is of the view that, as the site visits did not reveal significant effects, it is appropriate to carry out detailed assessment of the effects on the historic environment and requirements for mitigation at the planning application stage. - 4.56 Minor positive (+) effects were identified for a small number of allocated sites, reflecting the potential for enhancement.
-One of the sites is expected to have a minor negative (-) effect because the Council's site visit identified a potential negative effect where mitigation was deemed likely to be feasible.
+The Council is of the view that, as the site visits did not reveal significant effects, it is appropriate to carry out detailed assessment of the effects on the historic environment and requirements for mitigation at the planning application stage. - 4.55 Minor positive (+) effects were identified for two allocated sites, reflecting the potential for enhancement.
+Three of the sites are expected to have minor negative (-) effects because the Council's site visits identified a potential negative effect where mitigation was deemed likely to be feasible.

-- 4.57 No significant effects were identified in relation to this SA objective. - 4.58 Minor negative (-) effects were identified for the majority of reasonable alternative residential and employment sites where the Council's site visit identified a potential negative effect where mitigation was deemed likely to be feasible.
+- 4.56 No significant effects were identified in relation to this SA objective. - 4.57 Minor negative (-) effects were identified for the majority of the reasonable alternative residential and employment sites where the Council's site visit identified a potential negative effect where mitigation was deemed likely to be feasible.
+A significant negative effect was recorded for COGG 701 given that the Council's site visit identified the potential for substantial adverse impacts on nearby designated heritage assets.
 An uncertain (?) effect was identified for HASA 802 because the Council's site visit did not identify any potential significant effects on the historic environment in relation to this site, and therefore they were not recorded in the site assessment form.